Silverdale Detention Center

 Always primarily used by the county, the facility has also had "an unusual mix of prisoners", murderers convicted by the state serving long terms, and DUI and traffic offenders in for a stretch of 48 hours.
 It has also taken federal inmates, such as pre-trial detainees held by the U.S. Marshals Service.

 The facility opened in the fall of 1984 with 325 beds.
 Its initial financial performance by May 1985 was disappointing for the county, after paying a per-head per-diem of $21 on an unexpectedly high number of prisoners.

 Incidents

-Silverdale has been the frequent target of lawsuits.
+The Hamilton County Jail & Detention Center, formally known as Silverdale, was formally under the contract management of CoreCivic (formally Corrections Corporation of America CCA) and has been the frequent target of lawsuits.
 Former prisoner Countess Clemons, five months pregnant when incarcerated here on November 19, 2010, reached a $690,000 settlement with CCA for the loss of her baby through "deliberate indifference".
 As of June 2015 four former inmate lawsuits related to physical abuse and maltreatment were pending in federal court against CCA, with some also involving Hamilton County.